aarond0623/ticketnotes-powershell/README.md

-# SimpleTicket
+# TicketNotes-PowerShell

 A terminal-based PowerShell module for taking, searching through, and managing ticket-based notes.

 ## Installation

-To install, move the folder "SimpleTicket" to your PowerShell modules folder, which can be found by typing this from within PowerShell:
+To install, move the folder "TicketNotes" to your PowerShell modules folder, which can be found by typing this from within PowerShell:

 ```powershell
 $Env:PSMODULEPATH